coldfeetx/Provider-Backbone-Bridging/README.md

 Backbone edge bridges (BEBs) can contain either an I-Component or a B-Component.
 The I-Component (pbbi) maps Customer VLAN identifiers (C-VIDs) and/or Service VLAN identifiers (S-VIDs) to service instance identifiers (I-SIDs) and adds a provider backbone bridge (PBB) header without a backbone VLAN tag (B-Tag) in 4 different combinations -

   a.
 S-Tagged Service (c-vid 0 c-vid-mode-strip s-vid <svid> s-vid-mode-keep i-sid <isid>)

   b.
 C-Tagged Service (c-vid <cvid> c-vid-mode-keep s-vid 0 c-vid-mode-strip i-sid <isid>)

   c.
 S/C Tagged Service (c-vid <cvid> c-vid-mode-keep s-vid <svid> s-vid-mode-keep i-sid <isid>)

   d.
 Port-based Service (c-vid 0 c-vid-mode-strip s-vid 0 s-vid-mode-strip i-sid <isid>)

   e.
 This translation ruleset is currently symmetric ie. applies the same way on egress as on ingress.

-  e.
+  f.
 If the customer and/or service tags need to be retained across the Provider Backbone Network (PBBN), use c/s-vid-mode-keep else use c/s-vid-mode-strip.
 Currently if a range of C-vid and/or S-vid tags has to be mapped to a single I-sid, then I-sid i-sid-type-shared has to be specified which can only support c/s-vid-mode-keep option.

 The B-Component (pbbb) maps I-SIDs to backbone VIDs (B-VIDs) and adds a PBB header with a B-Tag.
 Below 2 options are supported in that regard -

   a. b-vid-mode dot1ad i-sid <isid> b-vid <bvid>

   b. b-vid-mode dot1q i-sid <isid> b-vid <bvid>